-(2) The amount shown reflects the number of units credited as part of the June 2019 grant to the directors' DSU accounts (i.e. 3,513) multiplied by \$4.27 (being the average closing share price of the 10 business days immediately preceding the end of the fourth quarter in fiscal 2019), as well as the aggregate of the amounts credited to the Directors' DSU accounts on the dates for payment of director's fees during the 2020 fiscal year for those directors who elected to receive a portion of their fees in DSUs during the fiscal year (i.e. John Burzynski, Louis-Pierre Gignac and Janice Rennie).
+(2) The amount shown reflects the number of units credited as part of the June 2020 grant to the directors' DSU accounts (i.e. 4,098) multiplied by \$3.66 (being the average closing share price of the 10 business days immediately preceding the end of the fourth quarter in fiscal 2020), as well as the aggregate of the amounts credited to the directors' DSU accounts on the dates for payment of director's fees during the 2021 fiscal year for those directors who elected to receive a portion of their fees in DSUs during the fiscal year (i.e. Louis-Pierre Gignac, Kim Keating, Janice Rennie and Sybil Veenman).

-(3) Mr. Desrosiers and Mr. Dyment did not stand for re-election at the 2019 Annual General Meeting.
+(3) Mr. Breiner and Mr. Burzynski will not stand for re-election at the Meeting.

-(4) Ms. Keating was appointed to the Board of Directors at the 2019 Annual General Meeting, and was therefore only eligible for compensation starting in the third quarter of the 2020 fiscal year.
+(4) Ms. Lam was appointed to the Board of Directors at the 2020 Annual General Meeting and was therefore only eligible for compensation starting in the third quarter of the 2021 fiscal year.